Chappaquiddick incident: Recovery of the body

 Kennedy said the statement was correct as Arena typed it, but did not sign it.

 As the local medical examiner, Robert Nevin, had the day off, Associate Medical Examiner Donald Mills was called to the crash site to examine Kopechne's body.
 He was satisfied that the cause of death was accidental drowning but asked the district attorney's office for direction on whether an autopsy was necessary, and was told it was not as long as there were no signs of foul play; Mills was satisfied it was a drowning.
 He signed Kopechne's death certificate to that effect, released the body for embalming, and directed that a blood sample be collected and sent to the Massachusetts State Police for analysis of alcohol content.
 The result was 0.09%, which Mills mistakenly thought represented only a "moderate" level, but, in fact, indicated, in a person of Kopechne's weight, up to five drinks of liquor within an hour before death.
+All the partygoers, other than Kopechne, testified to drinking small or moderate amounts of alcohol at the party.
 Kopechne's body was released to her family, and the funeral was held on Tuesday, July 22 in Plymouth, Pennsylvania.

 Nevin strongly disagreed with Mills's decision to forgo an autopsy, believing that ruling out foul play would work to Kennedy's advantage by laying prurient public speculation to rest.

 After U.S. President Richard Nixon's security operative Jack Caulfield learned of the incident, he dispatched Anthony Ulasewicz to Dike Bridge in disguise as a newspaper reporter to collect information, since he believed Kennedy would be his rival in the 1972 presidential election.
 Although Ulasewicz was able to interview several witnesses before law enforcement authorities, he found no useful information.